Mercury-Language/mercury/Documentation/README.MS-VisualC.md

 This file documents the port of Mercury to Windows that uses Microsoft Visual C++ (MSVC) as a C compiler.

-With MSVC, you can install a Mercury compiler that generates either x86 (32-bit) or x64 (64-bit) Windows native code in C grades, but not both.
-(You can, of course, have multiple Mercury installations that use MSVC, and have one that targets x86 and another that targets x64.)
+With MSVC, you can install a Mercury compiler that generates x86 (32-bit), x64 (64-bit), or ARM64 Windows native code in C grades, but only one per installation.
+(You can, of course, have multiple Mercury installations that use MSVC, each targeting a different architecture.)

 Contents
 --------